-Lees research and practitioner roles focus upon preparing elite athletes, whether that be individuals or teams, for training and competition in the heat alongside further understanding the therapeutic potential of environmental exposures (e.g. heat and/or hypoxia) within athlete rehabilitation scenarios and clinical populations.
-Further research and applied practice has optimised athlete travel, sleep and illness prevention, particularly for elite clubs and nations who have arduous travel demands, in order to fulfil training and competition commitments.
-Lees applies his knowledge to evidence-inform athletic preparation and performance across numerous elite high-performance teams (e.g. soccer, Rugby 7s and 15s, AFL, ultra-endurance events, track and field, etc.) within which Lee and his extended research groups are embedded.
+Lee's research and practitioner roles focus upon preparing elite athletes, whether that be individuals or teams, for training and competition in the heat, alongside further understanding the therapeutic potential of environmental exposures (e.g. heat and/or hypoxia) within athlete rehabilitation scenarios and clinical populations.
+Further research and applied practice has optimised athlete travel, sleep, and illness prevention, particularly for elite clubs and nations who have arduous travel demands, in order to fulfil training and competition commitments.
+Lee applies his knowledge to evidence-inform athletic preparation and performance across numerous elite high-performance teams (e.g. soccer, Rugby 7s and 15s, AFL, ultra-endurance events, track and field, etc.) within which Lee and his extended research groups are embedded.

-- Lee is accredited by the British Association of Sport and Exercise Sciences (BASES), and Exercise and Sports Science Australia (ESSA), as a Sport and Exercise Scientist/Physiologist.
+- Accredited by the British Association of Sport and Exercise Sciences (BASES), and Exercise and Sports Science Australia (ESSA), as a Sport and Exercise Scientist/Physiologist.

-- He is a Fellow of the American College of Sports Medicine (FACSM), European College of Sport Science (FECSS) and Higher Education Academy (FHEA).
+- Fellow of the American College of Sports Medicine (FACSM), European College of Sport Science (FECSS) and Higher Education Academy (FHEA).

-- Lee has Chartered Scientist with the Science Council UK.
+- Chartered Scientist with the Science Council UK.

 - Lee has a truly global research and practice network, spread across four continents, including the Human Performance Research Centre, University of Technology Sydney (UTS), Sydney, Australia; and Aspetar, Qatar Orthopaedic and Sports Medicine Hospital, Athlete Health and Performance Research Centre, Doha, Qatar.

-- Lees research, practice, and research group are imbedded within numerous elite high-performance teams across the globe, current endevaours include preparing teams and athletes for the forthcoming Tokyo 2020 Olympics alongside other world-championship type events, across numerous sporting disciplines (e.g. soccer, Rugby 7s and 15s, AFL, ultra-endurance events, track and field, etc.).
+- Lee's research, practice, and research group are embedded within numerous elite high-performance teams across the globe.
+Current endevaours include preparing teams and athletes for the forthcoming Tokyo 2020 Olympics alongside other world-championship type events, across numerous sporting disciplines (e.g. soccer, Rugby 7s and 15s, AFL, ultra-endurance events, track and field, etc.).